 Washburn University also favors such meetings on its own campus, and faculty members should invite their respective professional organizations to the campus.
-In order to prevent serious problems of space utilization, such arrangements should be discussed with the Dean of the appropriate school and cleared by the Office of Facilities Use so that conflicts may be avoided.
+In order to prevent serious problems of space utilization, such arrangements should be discussed with the Dean of the appropriate school and cleared by University Scheduling so that conflicts may be avoided.
 Invitations to the organizations are issued by the President.

 Advising is an integral and natural part of teaching and research.
 At Washburn University advising is under the general direction of the Deans of the various schools and colleges.
 Each school develops its own program.
 On occasion faculty members may be asked to assist the Director of Admissions in making new student contacts and in explaining specific programs in their area.
 Faculty members are urged to cooperate whenever possible.

 2 August 2000

 Part III.F.1, Procedure for Contesting Grades, modified to include language referring to graduate programs, and to include specific membership on the appeal committee of graduate students and appropriate faculty when the grade appeal involves a graduate student.
 Approved by General Faculty, Feb.
 3, 2000.1 August 2004

 Due to implementation of an integrated information system, changes in procedures were required to move from manual systems to on-line systems in the following areas (effective Fall 2004):

 II - Class Rosters - No longer printed and distributed by University Registrar but available on the web for faculty to print as needed.